coltonBlackwell/Hangman/README.md

 # Hangman

-This python project collects the users input to play a simple game of hangman
+This Python project gathers user input to facilitate a straightforward game of hangman.

+**languages:**
+- Python

+**Date Completed:**
+- July 7th, 2022